 Some insurance companies require less information, while others might require more.
 Still, if you're looking to get a quote and then a policy within the same phone call, having the above list of items handy will be helpful.

 Technically, all car insurance is "one-day" car insurance.
-So— technically—all car insurance is also "two-day", "three-day", and so on as you can cancel your policy at any time.
+Just like, techically, all car insurance is 1 day, 2 day, or 3 day, and so on as you can cancel your policy at any time.
 However, being covered for a single day can land you in some trouble for several reasons.

 - You may not get your down payment back.